Goat Diseases and Control Measures:

 - May cause change in milk.

-- Clean the goat house with disinfectant solution.
+- Clean the goat house with a disinfectant solution.

 - Wash the udder with disinfectant solution.